kelviy/LMKtorrent/README.md

 CSC3002 – Networks Assignment 1 – 2025 Socket programming project.
 Due 17 March 2025

 # PROPOSED OVERVIEW
-LEACHER \
+LEACHER
-1. TCP file list info from tracker
+1. UDP file list info from tracker
-2. Leacher gets a list potential active seeders from tracker
+2. Leacher gets a list potential active seeders from tracker (UDP)
 3. Leacher initiates a connection with multiple seeders.
-Effectively blocking other leachers from connecting to the seeder
+Effectively blocking other leachers from connecting to the seeder.
+Has a max parallel connection number setting
 4. Once all seeders or up till desired seeders (predetermined fixed amount) is connected:
     1. Calculate the file chunks needed from each seeder
     2. Request and Download file chunks (hashing and resending here) + (parallel downloading on different threads)